dead-claudia/github-limits/README.md

 #### Issue description

-- Min length: 1 character
+- Min length: 0 characters
 - Max length: 65536 characters

-*The first verified by creating an issue with a very long description and confirmed with an error message.*
+*The first was verified by creating an issue with an empty description in the UI* *The second verified by creating an issue with a very long description and confirmed with an error message.*

 #### PR body